esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 	- HTML tags becomes Elements when loaded.
 - CSS - Cascading Style Sheets
 	- The style and presentation of our HTML documents
-- JavaScript
+- JavaScript (JS)
-	- Does a lot with interactivity
+	-  Makes sites interactive
-	- You need JS
+	- You need JS for a lot things for accessibility
-- DOM
+- DOM - Document Object Model
+	- "... is the data representation of the objects that comprise the strcu"
 - SVG